y3ro/timegit/README.md

 You need to have `$HOME/go/bin` in your `PATH`.

+## Naming conventions

+The local folder containing the Git repository should have the same name as the corresponding project in Kimai.

+The name of the current Git branch can also correspond to that of an activity for the Kimai project to start it.
+If it doesn't, a default activity for the project is selected (see `-start` option below).

 ## Usage

 First you will need to create the configuration file `$HOME/.config/timegit.json`.